anuragratna/twitter-mcp-server/README.md

 ### Prerequisites
 - Python 3.9 or higher
-- Twitter API credentials (Developer Account required)
+- Twitter API v2 credentials (Developer Account required)
 - pip or uv package manager

+### Twitter API Setup
+1. Create a Twitter Developer Account at https://developer.twitter.com
+2. Create a new project and app
+3. Enable OAuth 2.0
+4. Generate the following credentials:
+   - API Key and Secret
+   - Access Token and Secret
+   - Bearer Token (for v2 API)

 ### Installation